Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 ![Preview App](assets/image19.png)

-Finally, lets try to query one of the datasets:
+Finally, let's try to query one of the datasets:
 ```
 SELECT *
   FROM KNOEMA_ECONOMY_DATA_ATLAS.ECONOMY.USINDSSP2020